Many golfers want to be able to use a golf simulator through their iPad or tablet.

 Mevo Plus users love the value you get for the money: convenient, excellent accuracy, great software, and superb customer support.
 For more details about what comes with the package, available add-ons, and more, visit this page.

-This is one of the best deals you can get for a full simulator setup, including screen, projector, net enclosure, mat, and high-quality launch monitor.
+This is one of the best deals you can get for a full simulator setup, including screen & enclosure, projector, mat, and high-quality launch monitor.

 What Is Included

-The SkyTrak Budget Golf Simulator Package consists of:
+The base SkyTrak SimBay Simulator Package consists of:

-- the SkyTrak Launch Monitor with protective case
+- SkyTrak Launch Monitor (protective case upgrade available)

 Not interested in the SkyTrak or Mevo Plus?
 That’s fine, because there are other options.